FlorescuAndrei/05-hibernate-advanced-mappings/README.md

 Note:
-File to crate database are in sql_scripts folder
+File to crate database are in sql_scripts folder.

+The 17 runnable classes from com.andrei.hibernate.advanced are numbered in logical order to construct and run the project.

+Config: hibernate.cfg.xml.
+Lib: hibernate lib required; mysql-connector.

 Database Diagram:
 ![Database Diagram:](sql-scripts/create-hb-advances-mappings-db.png)